Online Stochastic Matching: A Polytope Perspective: Supplementary material of subsec:greedy and sec:extensions .

-\begin{proposition}[Equivalence of greedy policies] ~\\ Consider the complete graph $K_n$ with $n \ge 3$ nodes. \begin{enumerate}[(i)] \item There is a unique size-based greedy policy that is adapted to the compatibility graph~$K_n$.
+\begin{prop} Consider the complete graph $K_n$ with $n \ge 3$ nodes. \begin{enumerate}[(i)] \item There is a unique size-based greedy policy that is adapted to the compatibility graph~$K_n$.
 This policy, called the \emph{natural} greedy policy and denoted by $\Phi_\Gre(K_n)$, is the deterministic size-based policy defined on~$\Q_\Gre(K_n) \times \V$ by

 \item Consider a greedy policy~$\Phi$ adapted to the graph~$K_n$, and let $(\cS, | \cdot |)$ denote its state space.
 The policy~$\Phi$ makes the same decisions as the natural greedy policy $\Phi_\Gre$ in the sense that